gsmainclusivetechlab/mmapi-php-sdk/sample/README.md

     callback_url = <your_callback_url_here>
 ```

-**NOTE : callback_url in config.ini is optional.
-Callback urls can also be passed as a parameter when calling the methods.**

 -   Run the individual test code by file.
 For example:

 ```
 php sample/MerchantPayment/InitiatePayment.php
 ```

+---

+**NOTE :**

+-   callback_url in config.ini is optional.
+Callback urls can also be passed as a parameter directly when calling the methods.
+-   Before the methods are called, the SDK needs to be initialized.
+Initialization of the SDK for the test code is done in sample/bootstrap.php.
+    You can analyze the file to get an understanding on how the SDK is initialized with all the credentials and configurations.

+---